NeverEnder4/github-search-users/README.md

 ### Deploy

 This app is deployed with Vercel.
-When commits are merged to the main branch, Vercel detects this and redeploys.
+When PRs are merged to the main branch, Vercel detects this and redeploys.

 More information can be found on the vercel deployment instruction page https://vercel.com/guides/deploying-react-with-vercel